A breakneck dance with people cannoning diagonally across the set, interleaving one handed, two handed turns, back to backs ...

 The dance goes back to Playford and the 'Dancing Master' (1685) in name

-There's a writeup in James Scott Skinner's The People's Ballroom Guide of 1905 (with a long set) which give it the name The Haymakers in Scotland and it appears in the Irish Ceili repertoire under this name.
-(Watch out though, there is however more than one dance called Haymakers or Haymaker's Jig)
+It also appears in the Irish Ceili repertoire under this name.
+(Watch out though, there is more than one dance called Haymakers or Haymaker's Jig)

 ...... when the fiddler (an artful dog, mind.
 The sort of man who knew his business better than you or I could have told it him.) struck up Sir Roger de Coverley.'
 Then old Fezziwig stood out to dance with Mrs Fezziwig.
 Top couple, too; with a good stiff piece of work cut out for them; three or four and twenty pair of partners; people who were not to be trifled with; people who would dance, and had no notion of walking.